Skip to main content

 target_link_libraries(testDemo ${LINK_LIBRARIES})

-# Install, install the executable file to the specified directory
+# Install: copy the executable to the specified directory

 install(